 The annual salary Increase in a calendar year (12 months) can be easily calculated as follows: Annual Salary Increase = Increase Rate x 12 ÷ Increase Frequency

-Import and Export is considered to be a moderate bonus-based field due to the generally limited involvement in direct revenue generation, with exceptions of course.
+Import and Export is considered to be a moderate bonus-based field.
 The people who get the highest bonuses are usually somehow involved in the revenue generation cycle.

 64% of surveyed staff in Import and Export reported that they haven't received any bonuses or incentives in the previous year while 36% said that they received at least one form of monetary bonus.